elliotjsimp/iterated-prisoners-dilemma/README.md

 Learn more about the Prisoner's Dilemma on [Wikipedia](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).

 ## Why I Built This
 > I created this project to deepen my understanding of game theory, strategy design, and Python software architecture.
-The Iterated Prisoner's Dilemma is a classic problem that offers rich opportunities for exploring algorithmic decision-making and most notably, emergent behavior!
+The Iterated Prisoner's Dilemma is a classic problem that offers rich opportunities for exploring algorithmic decision-making and most notably (and excitingly, to me), emergent behavior!

 ## What I Learned
 > Through this project, I learned about designing extensible systems, implementing and testing a variety of algorithms, and managing user interaction in a command-line application.
 I also gained experience with Python's OOP features and best practices for code organization.